jyn514/jyn514.github.io/content/you-are-in-a-box.md

 the main downside is that it is a lot of work to add to your program. you have to extensively modify your code to fit it into the shape the framework expects, and to keep it performant you sometimes even have to modify the in-memory representation of your data structures so they can live in a contiguous buffer. you can avoid these problems, but only by giving up performance when deserializing (e.g. by parsing JSON at runtime).
 ## you are trapped in a box
-all these [limitations](/operators-not-users-and-programmers#the-user-programmer-distinction) are because [programs are a prison](https://web.archive.org/web/20210121181531/https://djrobstep.com/posts/programs-are-a-prison). your data is trapped inside the box that is your program. the commonality between all these limitations is that they require work from the program developer, and without that work you're stuck.
+all these [limitations](/operators-not-users-and-programmers#the-user-programmer-distinction) are because [programs are a prison](https://web.archive.org/web/20210121181531/https://djrobstep.com/posts/programs-are-a-prison). your data is trapped inside the box that is your program. the commonality between all these limitations is that they require work from the program developer, and without that work you're stuck. even the data that leaves the program has to go through the narrow entrances and exits of the box, and [anything that doesn't fit is discarded](https://siderea.dreamwidth.org/1540620.html).

 some languages try to make the box bigger—interop between Java, Kotlin, and Clojure is comparatively quite easy because they all run on the JVM. but at the end of the day the JVM is another box; getting a non-JVM language to talk to it is hard.